This is a re-post from years ago. I still feel the same.

 #2: Being Hated

-And the really nasty part was this: It was always the guys I had done the most for who hated me most.
-And as soon as I sat down with them and explained why I couldn’t pay them more, they started stealing from me.
+And the really nasty part was this: It was the guys I had done the most for who hated me most.
+And when I sat down with them and explained why I couldn’t pay them more, they started stealing from me.

 I fired the thieves, of course, but these experiences really soured me on employees.
 I had not only given these guys a job, but I had legitimately felt good about helping to feed their families.
 In return, they hated me, called me names, and stole from me.